makkus/freckles/README.rst

        freckles dotfiles -f gh:makkus/dotfiles

-    *freckles* will download the dotfiles repo, install all the applications that are referenced, then link the dotfiles themselves into the right place (check `below <Chapter #1, where we checkout our dotfiles and setup our development machine_>`_ for more details).
+    *freckles* will download the dotfiles repo, install all the applications that are referenced, then link the dotfiles themselves into the right place (check `below <Example #1, where we checkout our dotfiles and setup our development machine_>`_ for more details).
 Or you can use *freckles* to start contributing to *freckles* itself:

     .. code-block:: console